 Read more on Glassnode Insights 👇https://t.co/qey99JiciR

 Miners Are Fed UpThe report states that the Filecoin team has disputed claims of a miner strike and an illegitimate token release but did confirm that;

 “Making it difficult or even totally infeasible for all but the most capital-flush of miners to participate.”It added that there appears to be no strike but more of a ‘hibernation’ until conditions are met that make mining profitable again.

+FIL Price Keeps SinkingThe entire debacle has had the expected effect on FIL token prices which continue to defy crypto market momentum.
+FIL is currently down 25% to $24 since the start of the week.
 This level is the lowest for FIL since its launch.
 The initial token pump driven by Chinese investor FOMO sent prices skyrocketing briefly to $240.
 This marks a 90% loss and adds more stress to those miners that have invested time and money into the network.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.